 When a car turning right is in an accident with a bicycle, the car driver will usually be responsible.
 But there are some cases where a bicyclist could be at fault for causing a right-hook crash.
 Thus, if you were in an accident with a motor vehicle that was turning right, you must present evidence of the driver’s negligence to recover compensation for your damages.

-Consider these common right-rook car-bike accident scenarios and how the details affect liability for the accident:
+Consider these common right-rook car-bike accident scenarios provided by our Washington bicycle accident lawyer and how the details affect liability for the accident:

 The car is traveling in the same direction as a bicycle that is in a bike lane or as far to the right of the roadway as possible.
 If the car driver pulled ahead of or next to the bicycle at the last moment and tried to turn right in front of the bicyclist, then struck the bicyclist or caused the bicyclist to hit the car, the car driver may be liable.

 But if the driver was making a legal right turn when a bicycle traveling behind the car failed to slow down to yield to the car, then the bicyclist may be liable if he strikes the car.
 The Washington state statutes require bike riders to follow all the same rules as cars when riding on the road, as well as any laws specific to bicycles.
 Check out our page on Washington State Bicycle Laws.

 Bicyclist Is In a Crosswalk as Car Turns Right

 “Every person riding a bicycle upon a sidewalk or crosswalk must be granted all of the rights and is subject to all of the duties applicable to a pedestrian,” per RCW 46.61.755.
 If the car is turning right and hits a bike that is in the crosswalk, it is the same as striking a pedestrian.